ruaruaxu/ruaruaxu.github.io/index.md

 ## 🎾 Miscs

 - I love Britpop and Citypop.
 I am a big fan of Blur and Oasis!
 I love piano and guitar, I learnt to play a few favorite songs by teaching myself.
 - I enjoy watching movies & TV series.
 I watch nearly 300+ movies each year.
-My favorite directors are Alfred Hitchcock, Quentin Tarantino, David Fincher, Wes Anderson...
+You can follow me on [Douban](https://www.douban.com/people/xycf/)!
-- My life movie is "The Lord of The Rings", "Yi Yi" by Edward Yang, and "The Secret Life of Walter Mitty".
+- My favorite directors are Alfred Hitchcock, Quentin Tarantino, David Fincher, Wes Anderson...
+My life movie is "The Lord of The Rings", "Yi Yi" by Edward Yang, and "The Secret Life of Walter Mitty".
 My favorite TV is "ロングバケーション"(Long Vacation).
 - I also love tennis.
 I was a member of the Tsinghua School of Architecture Tennis Team.